nmarhari/Linux-Producer-Consumer-Problem/README.md

 ## Customization

-You can customize the program by changing the following constants defined in the producer.cpp or consumer.cpp file:
+You can customize the program by changing the following constants defined in the producer.c or consumer.c file:
 C VERSION:
 - `SIZE`: Size of the shared buffer